SteveRMann/openhasp-preprocessor/README.md

 **Notes**
 ```
 1. The x: and y: positions are populated with variables named @p2-labels, @p2-values and @p2-row1.
 The file: pages.ini (below) is where the variables are defined.
-(You can use any name for your variables).
+(You can use any variable names).
 Sounds like a lot of work, but it makes moving whole columns or rows of objects easy.
-For example if I want all of my object labels to start on a different X position, I only have to make a single change in the pages.ini file.
+For example if I want all of my object labels to start on a different X position, I only have to
+make a single change in the pages.ini file.

 2. Comments starting with a # are ignored in the processing
 ```